Mexican town protects forest from avocado growers, cartels

 7 of23 David Ramos Guerrero, a member of the self-governing farmers board, gives instructions before the start of a community patrol through the woods looking for illegal logging and avocado planting, on the outskirts of the Indigenous township of Cheran, Michoacan state, Mexico, Thursday, Jan.
 20, 2022.
 Ramos Guerrero says farmers here have agreed on a total ban on commercial avocado orchards.
 “People are allowed to have three, four or five, or at most 10 avocado plants to supply food, but commercial planting isn’t allowed.”
 Fernando Llano/AP Show More Show Less

 8 of23 A communal police forest officer inspects a vehicle loaded with dried wood the driver had legally collected from the forest floor, on the outskirts of the Indigenous township of Cheran, Michoacan state, Mexico, Thursday, Jan.
 20, 2022.
-Forest rangers and volunteer forestry patrols ride through the woods looking for illegal logging and avocado planting.
+Volunteer forestry patrols ride through the woods looking for illegal logging and avocado planting.
 Fernando Llano/AP Show More Show Less 9 of23

 10 of23 A sign with a hand painted message that reads in Spanish: "Warning to the community, avocado planting is prohibited," stands at the entrance to the Indigenous township of Cheran, Michoacan state, Mexico, Thursday, Jan.
 20, 2022.
 Regular citizens have taken the fight against illegal logging into their own hands in the pine-covered mountains of western Mexico.
 Over the last decade they have seen illegal logging clear the hillsides for plantations of water hungry avocado trees.
 Fernando Llano/AP Show More Show Less